icatproject/icat.manual/tutorials/08TestData.md

+Warning!
+This method is being replaced with Python-ICAT ingest (See 08B).
+It is recommended you use that method instead.
+---

-Chapter 08: Create Some Test Data
+Chapter 08: Create Some Test Data With Ruby
 ================================

 Overview
 --------